Official Rules For Romey Keeper

 The Yearly Schedule/Off-season, First Draft-- (all teams 24 man roster, waiver wire open) , start of regular season-- (weeks 1-22), Rosters Freeze every year at end of week 12-- (Thursday at 12pm, no trades, no waivers allowed after this point for the rest of the season), End of Season-- (trades for draft picks/players allowed but waiver wire still closed), Draft (third Friday in August, rosters expand past 24 man roster and waiver wire open immediately upon last pick of draft) Cut down day--( starts on last Friday before the start of the regular season all teams must cut down to 24 man roster and all waived players tossed back into list of available names, emails and all contact information should be updated at this point also, waiver wire is temp. closed for supplemental round) Supplemental round-- (one last round done by phone/email in which the natural order of that years draft goes in order with the option of picking up a player from the tossed list of cut players i.e.: if you finished last the year before you are given the ability to pick first from the list of dropped players) Start of regular season-- (weeks 1-22 waiver wire is opened) lather rinse repeat.

 The following Drafts, in the following years will have all picks determined by the finished record the previous year i.e.: who ever finished worst in record is the first pick and second worse is second pick in every round, there are no more reverse orders at this point.
 Centers (C) , Forwards (L or R), Defensemen (D), and Goaltenders (G) may be selected in any order, anytime.
 If you finished last the previous year, you automatically will be picking first in every round the up coming years draft and second last same thing etc. The entire draft order will determined this way immediately at the end of the season the prior year with two exceptions, The Stanley Cup Finalists (winner and loser) are automatically picks 12 and 11 in each round regardless of their records, i.e.: wildcard #6 finished regular season 10-12 but goes on in the play-offs to win the Stanley Cup, they are automatically pick 12 in every round.
 Drafts will consist of 7 rounds only and the players that are being picked can only consist of un-owned players and rookies newly drafted into the NHL.
-The date of this draft will always be the third Friday in August at 6:00pm there are to be no exceptions made for this time and Date every year.
+The date of this draft will always be the Friday night at the beginning of week 4 6:00pm of our season no exceptions made for this time and Date every year.
+All teams must be at or below 24 man roster at the completeion of the first round.
+Players are picked up and dropped by each team as the picks are made.
+Rounds continue past round 7 as long as they need to go in order to complete all picks and IR spot designations that might get used after round 7.
+Moving a player to the IR spot costs each team a transaction even if they are not dropping anyone. example: pick up player X and place him on the IR.

 Regular Season, Lineups, Scoring, Minutes